gdg-garage/garage-trip-chores/readme.md

 * [JJ](https://github.com/jj-vcs/jj) (VCS)

 ### TODO
-- [x] fire emoji for urgent task (or peppers - 1-3 hotness) - no need to implement just document this and add the emoji to the task name
-- [x] reminders in private message
-  - [x] ping before timeout
-  - [x] is the task already done (after deadline)?
-    * for users who acked the task
-    * for the creator of the task
-  - [x] how much time have you spent?
-  - [x] delete task?
-- [x] when someone is not present we need to take that to acccount (othewise they will get all the tasks)
-- [x] list all open tasks
-- [x] list my tasks
-- [x] list users stats (work log, assign stats, presence stats, total)
-- [x] How to create a delayed task?
-  * we do not need this - added default deadline (task without deadline is useless), assignment timeout can be disabled.
-- [x] Assignment timeouts (0 for disable)
-- [x] Edit created task
 - [ ] Task scheduler (config based)
 - [ ] Proactive stats sharing with LLM integration